Albuquerque Marriage Visa Lawyer

 Marriage Visas For Albuquerque Immigrants

-There are several types of visas available for individuals who are married to a U.S. citizen or lawful permanent resident (green card holders).
+There are several types of visas available for individuals who are married to a U.S. citizen or a lawful permanent resident (green card holder).
 These visas allow the foreign spouse to immigrate to the United States and obtain permanent resident status.

 - K-1 Fiancé(e) Visa: This visa is available for foreign nationals who are engaged to be married to a U.S. citizen.
 It allows the foreign fiancé(e) to enter the United States for the purpose of getting married within 90 days of arrival.
 After the marriage takes place, the foreign spouse can apply for adjustment of status to obtain permanent residency.